Springe09/Project-3/README.md

 ## Non-Fungible Token Demonstration
+Why create our own non-fungible tokens?

 All consumer based business now employ a "rewards" program to encourage and incentivise returning customers.
-We would like to create non-fungible tokens that we could present to our best customers.
-Within these non-fungible tokens could be attached recognition for a job well done, coupon codes for NFT purchases, collectible tokens, or any other method of recognizing a customers attention and thanking them.
+We would like to our own create non-fungible tokens that we could present to our best customers as a reward system.
+Within these non-fungible tokens we could attach recognition for a job well done, coupon codes for NFT purchases, collectible tokens, or any other method of recognizing a customers attention and thanking them.

+In the folder labeled "Non-Fungible Tokens you will find our code for five non-funigble tokens.

 ## Play to Earn Games
 Here is a listing of current "play to earn" games.